Chriscbr/search-reminders/README.md

   to remove the URL parameters if desired (see
   <https://stackoverflow.com/questions/6257463/how-to-get-the-url-without-any-parameters-in-javascript>)
 - [Med]: Add support for other browsers (start with Firefox?)
-- [Low]: UI Bug: After creating a new reminder, saving it will cause the word "Keywords" to be crossed out.
-Possibly could be fixed by forcing some kind of UI refresh?
 - [Med]: Decide on uniform way to handle keywords/tags?
 Can these be multiple words?
 Possibly should modify get_metadata script to automatically separate phrases into individual words.
 Or allow phrases (requires more logic).
-- [Low]: `get_metadata.js` may get injected to a page multiple times if the user switches tabs multiple times.
-Is this an issue (or can this be easily fixed)?
-  Could lead to problems down the road, not sure.
 - [Low]: Consider adding some kind of different background, or accent of some kind using CSS to distinguish extension information from regular Google search results
+- [Low]: UI Bug: After creating a new reminder, saving it will cause the word "Keywords" to be crossed out.
+Possibly could be fixed by forcing some kind of UI refresh?

 ## Project structure